MUNQuantSociety/MQSMaster/README.md

 Install the Requirements:
 Use the following command (which ensures a clean installation using only binary wheels):

 `pip install --no-cache-dir --only-binary :all: -r requirements.txt`

-The requirements.txt should include packages such as:
+The requirements.txt might include packages such as: requests==2.31.0 python-dotenv==1.0.0
-`requests==2.31.0
-python-dotenv==1.0.0
 pandas==1.5.3
 psycopg2-binary==2.9.6
-(Adjust versions as needed.)`

 ## Configuration